Sharjeel29/mini-ecommerce-api/README.md

 All API endpoints can be tested using Postman.

-📌 Assumptions

-Payment simulation is not implemented (optional bonus feature).

-Database transactions were not implemented.

-Admin order status update endpoint is not implemented (basic order status handling is included).

 🎯 Submission Notes

 This project fulfills all core functional requirements including authentication, role-based authorization, product management, cart operations, order processing, stock validation, and fraud prevention logic.